riccycastro/Heroku-api-wrapper/README.md

 The purpose is to deliver the best version of an API(Heroku-app), respecting the restful API standards and providing a way to filter the data that are returned

+#### The problem
+We want to serve our clients with an admirable service: fetch, filter and properly return a bunch of KPIs from the ugly upstream service.
+The upstream spills out something that could be interpreted as an application/json response and (thank god!) they shared a status code!
+Just don't assume it will always return the same data.
+And because the KPIs can be updated somewhere in the future without notice don't bother caching it..
+We've noticed it doesn't always return a 200 status.
+In that case we should not let our clients down!
+We must keep on trying before (eventually) tell our clients the data is unavailable.
 ____

 ### Docker setup